 This is an important case with respect to media regulation and censorship.

-S
+S. Rangarajan v.
+P. Jagjivan Ram

 A Tamil film, “Ore Oru Gramathile,” was banned by the government of Tamil Nadu, stating that it is offensive.
 The plaintiff opposed this ban on the film and challenged this ban because it is violative of the right to freedom of speech and expression under Article 19(1)(a) of the fundamental rights.